dimitar-grigorov/GarageBuddy/README.md

   }
 }
 ```
-Also the same format can be used in the User Secrets.
+Also the same format should be used in the User Secrets.

 4. Apply the database migrations: `Update-Database`
 - In Visual Studio, open the Package Manager Console and select the `Data\GarageBuddy.Data` project as the Default project.